 Complete the application process at the Student Conservation Association website.
 Incomplete applications will not be considered for the positions offered.

-If you have questions about visitor services internships please contact John Fitzroy, Visitor Services Specialist at John_fitzroy@fws.gov
+If you have questions about visitor services internships please contact Michael Dixon, Supervisory Visitor Services Manager at Michael_Dixon@fws.gov

 Internship Duration: Start April 18th - end August 26